Adoption Law Reform

 The aim of the reform is to create a new system that protects the rights, best interests and welfare of children, upholds our Tiriti o Waitangi obligations, and upholds our international human rights obligations.
 We want to put tamariki, our children, at the heart of our adoption laws.

-Through two rounds of engagement since June 2021, the Ministry of Justice has sought the views of the public and those affected by adoption to guide development of proposals for creating a new adoption system.
+The Ministry of Justice sought the views of the public and those affected by adoption through two rounds of engagement in 2021 and 2022, to guide the development of proposals for creating a new adoption system.

-The Ministry of Justice is using the feedback from both rounds of engagement to refine adoption policy proposals and will provide advice to the Minister of Justice in due course.
+The Ministry has been using feedback from both rounds of engagement to refine adoption policy proposals.

 Public engagement has concluded